MrPiyu5h/Projects/README.md

-Simple projects using html,css,and java Script.
+Simple and small projects using html,css,and java Script.